ChickenFur/django-employee-list/README.md

 This will run the react app on localhost:3000 and will interact with your local django server at localhost:8000

+# Vercel Deploy

-To build for deployment from the front end folder
+To build for deployment prepare the react app and collect all static files

 ```
+cd frontend
 npm run build
 ```